chaimleib/resume/resume.md

 ## Skills

 **Coding**: &gt;50 programming languages for different purposes, cross-pollinates concepts between them, constantly learning more (currently Rust).
 Expert and actively working in Go, C#, JS/Node.js, bash and zsh shell, awk, and PHP.
 Recent work and personal project experience in Java, TypeScript, Python, Ruby, and C. Designs recursively-linked data structures and algorithms.
 Has written multithreaded, asynchronous and concurrent code in Go, Python, JS, C, Java and bash shell.
 Intimately familiar with git internals.
-Uses tmux and vim daily, and familiar with several IDEs, including Visual Studio Code, IntelliJ (and family), Xcode, Eclipse and others.
+Uses tmux and vim daily, and familiar with several IDEs, including Visual Studio Code, IntelliJ (and family), Xcode, and Eclipse.

 **Development process engineering**: Designs customized systems and operating procedures for the problem and the team, some of which have been battle-tested for five years and are still going strong.

-**Security and privacy**: Awareness of potential attack vectors helps catch vulnerabilities at code review.
+**Security and privacy**: Catches potential attack vectors at code review.
 Keeps coworkers and customers protected as a matter of deep personal conviction to "do no harm," while allowing the power and flexibility to get the job done.

 **Web technologies**: Experienced in Go, Node.js, React, SCSS, Webpack, Ruby on Rails, and Django for full stack web development.
 Occasionally crafts SQL queries, but prefers to build queries with libraries to avoid vulnerabilities.